scionproto/scion/doc/dev/design/private-ISDs.rst

 ---------------------------------------------

 A possible future extension would be to allow private ASes to access endpoints in other (P-)ISDs.
-This would require some kind of proxy or NAT that
+This would require some kind of proxy or NAT that:

-- Provides paths to external location
+- provides paths to external location,
-- Forwards traffic from inside to outside and back
+- forwards traffic from inside to outside and back, and
-- For forwarding traffic, it should encrypt or strip the internal path from traffic.
+- for forwarding traffic, it should encrypt or strip the internal path from traffic.

 This will be discussed in a future proposal.